Hannah And Her Answered Prayer - Bible Study

 Marriage to more than one woman was allowed at that time if the first wife wasn’t able to bear children.
 Then as now, it didn’t work well to have more than one wife.

 Elkanah asked Hannah why she was so upset and said “Am not I better to thee then ten sons?”
 Hannah got up after they had eaten and prayed to God and cried.
-She vowed to the Lord if He would give her a son that she would give the son to Him to serve Him all the days of the son’s life.
+She vowed to the Lord if He would give her a son that she would give the son back to Him to serve Him all the days of the son’s life.

 Because Hannah prayed silently, Levi the priest thought that she was drunk.
 He told her to put the wine away.
 She let Levi know that she wasn’t drunk but that she was just upset and praying.

 Eli told her to leave in peace and that the Lord would answer her prayer.
 Hannah left and her attitude was changed because now she was sure that the Lord would give her a child.
-Now she was able to eat again and be happy, because she had faith in the Lord.
+Now she was able to eat again and be happy, because she had faith in God.

 Once Samuel was weaned, she took him to the temple and gave him to Levi to serve God there.
 This had to be a great sacrifice on Hannah’s part, but she obeyed God and kept her vow.